openvinotoolkit/openvino/docs/optimization_guide/dldt_deployment_optimization_common.md

 ### Notes on Callbacks
 Keep in mind that the `ov::InferRequest::wait()` of the Async API waits for the specific request only.
 However, running multiple inference requests in parallel provides no guarantees on the completion order.
 This may complicate a possible logic based on the `ov::InferRequest::wait`.
 The most scalable approach is using callbacks (set via the `ov::InferRequest::set_callback`) that are executed upon completion of the request.
 The callback functions will be used by the OpenVINO runtime to notify you of the results (or errors).
-This is more event-driven approach.
+This is a more event-driven approach.

 Few important points on the callbacks:
 - It is the application responsibility to ensure that any callback function is thread-safe.